 An important outcome from this experiment is that while UPRN is about place, fire risk is also about behaviour and that a focus on place alone will not predict fires in the future.
 Layering datasets that contain the UPRN allows a focus on place and provides a starting point for looking at fire risk, but only a closer examination of the behaviour of those who manage the location will help fire and rescue services successfully plan for managing that fire risk.

 We learnt that with more data and more time we could have got a lot further; data quality is critical to data analysis and linking data using one criterion – the UPRN – means it must always be formatted correctly.

 We think there is real potential in using the UPRN more widely in fire risk management planning.
 The NFCC’s Digital and Data Programme will look at how it can broker access for fire and rescue services to place based datasets containing the UPRN at a national level to complement existing people based local data for a truly rounded view of fire risk.

 See our previous blog Predicting and preventing London’s next fire using predictive analytics and the Unique Property Reference Number and the article in UK Authority 'Connecting fire and flood risk with place through UPRNs'.

-For further information, contract Richard Duffield at [email protected]
+For further information, contact Richard Duffield at [email protected].